Information for Researchers

 For online studies the IRB approved exempt information sheet or consent document text for the individual study should be the first item available to participants before they go to the online activity.
 For research studies or experiments run in the laboratory or in-person, the information sheet or consent document may be provided to the participant and discussed with the participant in-person before they begin participating in the research.

-Credits are awarded in half-hour increments.
+IMPORTANT: Credits are awarded in half-hour increments.
 So an online study that takes 30 minutes or less should be listed as 0.5 credits, a study that takes between 30 and 60 minutes would provide 1 credit.
 What a ‘credit’ means for the participating student will be determined by the instructor of the participating course.
+You cannot decide on the number of credits assigned.
+It must be based on the time the study is expected to take.

 You must also state the age restrictions of your study in the "Eligibility Requirements" section.
 Students under the age of 18 cannot be enrolled in studies determined to be exempt under category 2 by the IRB/Office of Research Services.
 If your IRB approval did not specifically authorize the participation of minors, you must say "Must be at least 18 years old."